URITIVENKATANAGAKISHORE/Kubernetes/README.md

 # Kubernetes

-## List out the utilization of pods in all namespaces
+## List out the CPU & RAM utilization of pods in all namespaces
     kubectl top pod -A